Woman killed while helping panhandler was known for kindness

-BALTIMORE (AP) — Relatives of a Maryland woman who was slain while trying to help a panhandler say she died the way she lived: trying to be kind.
+BALTIMORE (AP) — Relatives of a Maryland woman who was knifed to death in front of her family while trying to help a panhandler said Monday that she died the way she lived: looking out for others and trying to be kind.

-Police say Jacquelyn Smith rolled down her car window early Saturday in Baltimore to give money to a woman holding a sign saying: “Please help me feed my baby.”
-Authorities say Smith was then stabbed to death by a man who approached the car and tried to steal her wallet.
-He fled on foot with the panhandler.
+Authorities say Jacquelyn Smith, an electrical engineer from Maryland’s Harford County, lowered her car’s front passenger side window in Baltimore early Saturday to give money to a young woman who appeared to be holding a swaddled infant and carried a cardboard sign reading: “Please help me feed my baby.”
+Authorities say a man approached the car with the woman for the cash handoff.
+After a struggle over Smith’s wallet, he stabbed Smith and fled on foot with the panhandler.

-Smith’s 19-year-old son David Hood says she made a “split second decision to help someone.”
-He says she was in the car with her husband and stepdaughter when she was killed.
+Smith’s grieving 19-year-old son, college sophomore David Hood, described his mother as a strong-willed woman who always taught her children about the importance of generosity and family.
+He told The Associated Press that she was in the car with her stepdaughter and her husband when she was fatally stabbed in the torso.
+Her husband, Keith, was behind the wheel at the time.

-There have been no arrests.
-Police on Monday were handing out flyers where Smith was slain.
+“I think it was a split second decision of wanting to help somebody else.
+She really cared for everybody.
+She loved everyone and was very compassionate,” her son said in a phone interview from the family’s home in Aberdeen, a suburb some 25 miles northeast of Baltimore.

 Most Read Nation & World Stories